Israel targets a West Bank militant stronghold with drones and troops, killing 8 Palestinians

 Troops remained inside the Jenin refugee camp at midday Monday, pushing ahead with the largest operation in the area during more than a year of fighting.
 It came at a time of growing domestic pressure for a tough response to a series of attacks on Israeli settlers, including a shooting attack last month that killed four Israelis.

 Black smoke rose from the crowded streets of the camp, exchanges of fire rang out and the buzzing of drones could be heard overhead as the military pressed on.
 Residents said electricity was cut off in some parts and military bulldozers plowed through narrow streets, damaging buildings as they cleared the way for Israeli forces.
-The Palestinians and neighboring Jordan condemned the violence.
+The Palestinians and neighboring Jordan and Egypt and the 57-nation Organization of Islamic Cooperation condemned the violence.

-Israeli Defense Minister Yoav Gallant huddled with top military commanders and said the operation was “proceeding as planned.”
-He said Israel had dealt “a tough blow” to local militant groups but gave no indication when the incursion would end.
+Israeli Defense Minister Yoav Gallant said the operation was “proceeding as planned,”but gave no indication when the incursion would end.

 Lt.
-Col. Richard Hecht, an army spokesman, said the goal of the operation was to destroy and confiscate weapons.
-“We’re not planning to hold ground,” he said.
-“We’re acting against specific targets.”
+Col. Richard Hecht, an army spokesman, said a brigade-size force — roughly 2,000 soldiers — was taking part in the operation, and that military drones had carried out a series of strikes to clear the way for the ground forces.

 Smoke billowed from within the crowded camp, with mosque minarets nearby.
 Ambulances raced toward a hospital where the wounded were brought in on stretchers.